Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 8	6	 mar	sun	89.3	51.3	102.2	9.6	 11.4	 99	 1.8	 0.0	 0.0
 ```

 Right away we see a problem.
 The columns *month* and *day* are coded as text, not numbers.
-This is a problem for our Linear Regression model.
+This is a problem for our linear regression model that only understands numbers.
 We need to convert those categorical features.
-There are many ways to do this but for the purposes of Linear Regression we are going to do something called one-hot encoding.
-What this does is take a single categorical feature like day, which consists of Sunday through Saturday, and splits it into numerous indicator features.
+There are many ways to do this but for the purposes of linear regression we are going to do something called *one-hot encoding*.
+What this does is it takes a single categorical feature like day, which consists of Sunday, Monday, and so on, and splits it into numerous indicator features.
 Specifically, a column will be created for each day of the week in this example.
 So one column will parse into seven.

 You may be wondering how many columns result from one-hot encoding.
 It's simply the number of categories within a feature.
 Of course you can one-hot encode multiple categorical features.
-Just keep in mind that your data matrix can expand wide very quickly using this schema.
+Just keep in mind that your data matrix can expand wide very quickly using this approach.

 #### Clean Data
 Pandas has a very nice method called *get_dummies* that will one-hot encode the categorical features for us automatically.
 It'll even delete the original feature, which is a nice touch.
 Here we go!